 Maintaining a healthy weight and eating well also helps to ease the burden on your body that can be brought on by ageing.
 Taking dietary supplements—especially hydrolysed collagen—can also be effective as it provides your body with the fuel it needs to keep bones and joints healthy.

 At Qt we have a way to help.
 Our unique range of Internal Cosmetics are made from active ingredients designed to help strengthen bones and joints.
 Here’s what Qt products can do for you:

 - Collagen adds the flexibility to our bones that enables them to absorb normal wear and tear without breaking.
 Our products contain high quality marine and bovine hydrolysed collagen.

-- The Tremella in our products has very high levels of vitamin D, which helps the body to absorb calcium.
+- The Tremella in our Internal Cosmetics has very high levels of vitamin D, which helps the body to absorb calcium.

 Aid joint movement:

 - Collagen has a jelly-like texture that covers the bones, helping them to move easily.